pnp/blog/content/post/getting-started-with-azure-shell-and-pnp-powershell-with.md

 ## What you will need

-So, let\'s get started; you will need a few things to get going,
+So, let's get started; you will need a few things to get going,

 -   **Azure Subscription** - this is necessary for a storage account that preserves your files between sessions and is mandatory for